greg-randall/scroop/README.md

 You can run the project by executing the main Python script in your terminal.

-I'm running on Windows Subsystem for Linux 2 (WSL2), seems to work well.
+I'm running on Windows Subsystem for Linux 2 (WSL2) with no issues.

 ## Notes